hdShang/arxiv-daily/docs/cs-AI/2025-08-30/papers/250900543v1-text-to-layout-a-generative-workflow-for-drafting-architectural-floo.md

 ---
 layout: default
-title: Text-to-Layout: A Generative Workflow for Drafting Architectural Floor Plans Using LLMs
+title: "Text-to-Layout: A Generative Workflow for Drafting Architectural Floor Plans Using LLMs"
 ---

 # Text-to-Layout: A Generative Workflow for Drafting Architectural Floor Plans Using LLMs